NadyaNayme/better-better-buffs-bars/README.md

-# Better Better Buffs Bar
+# Better Better Buffs Bars

 **This plugin is currently in Public Beta.** All known bugs have been fixed but there may still be unknown or unencountered bugs.
 Some buffs may need further threshold adjustments to avoid false positives / false negatives.
 Sometimes those thresholds aren't impossible to make 100% reliable (eg. Quiver) so are not considered bugged.